Welcome to Barbados cruise port guide! (Post updated: October 2023)

 Visitors will watch an educational film before embarking on an electric tram for a one-mile journey through the caves alongside a knowledgeable guide.
 If you are more adventurous, you can book the Eco Adventure Tour and trek along natural trails before descending to explore the cave passages on foot or crawl to admire fascinating hidden formations.

-It is recommended to book your tickets in advance, especially when cruise ships are in port because it sells out quickly.
+It is recommended to book your tickets in advance, especially when cruise ships are in port because they sell out quickly.
 The Harrison’s Cave areas are mostly flat and there is a lift available on site as well.
 The tram is equipped with a ramp to accommodate wheelchair users.

 Harrison’s Cave is located in the parish of St Thomas approximately a 25-minute drive from Bridgetown (14 km/ 8.7 miles).
-A taxi from the port costs $23 per vehicle one way.
 If you want to go by bus, take bus 4 at Princess Alice Bus Terminal (located a 10-15 minute walk from the cruise terminal) in the direction to Shorey Village, and get off at Holy Innocents bus stop.
 From that bus stop, you still need to walk around 15 minutes to reach the caves.
-The trip by bus takes around 40 minutes and the cost is BBD 3.50 ($1.75).
-Remember that public buses only accept local currency.
+The trip by bus takes around 40 minutes.

 3. Carlisle Bay